Reisig Criminal Defense & DWI Law, LLC

 What Should Someone Charged With DUI Ask A New Jersey Attorney During Their Initial Consultation?

-These are all legitimate and reasonable questions to ask when an individual is charged with DUI.
+Legitimate and reasonable questions are not an issue when talking to an attorney.
 If the attorney hesitates in answering any of these valid questions, the person charged with DUI should be guided accordingly.
-My law firm welcomes these legitimate inquiries and will answer these questions in a willing and forthright manner.
+Reisig Criminal Defense & DWI Law welcomes these legitimate inquiries and will answer these questions in a willing and forthright manner.
 The more a person charged with DUI learns about a law firm, the easier it will be to make an informed choice of the appropriate DUI attorney to represent their legal interests.

 Filed Under: Choosing A DUI Attorney